BradleyBaker12/ctp/patch notes.md

 24/09/2024
 After refacotirng the truck form we needed to fix the vehilce listing page so that it can relfect the users uploaded trucks form that form.
+Adjustments made to the truck form so that it is more readable